openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/classification.rst

 ================================

 This live example shows how to easily train, validate, optimize and export classification model on the `flowers dataset <https://www.tensorflow.org/hub/tutorials/image_feature_vector#the_flowers_dataset>`_ from TensorFlow.
+To learn more about Classification task, refer to :doc:`../../../explanation/algorithms/classification/index`.

 .. note::